 Some key subsidiary legislation which operate alongside the PDPA include the Personal Data Protection Regulations 2014, the Personal Data Protection (Do Not Call Registry) Regulations 2013 and the Personal Data Protection (Exemption from section 43) Order 2013.

 Main Line: +65 6377 3131

 The PDPC has proposed the following changes to the PDPA:

-- mandatory data breach notification obligations where organisations must notify affected individuals and the PDPC of data breaches as soon as practical if: (i) the breach poses any risk of impact to the affected individuals; and (ii) the scale of the breach is significant (i.e. involves 500 or more individuals).
+- mandatory data breach notification obligations where organisations must notify affected individuals and the PDPC of data breaches as soon as practical if: (i) the breach poses significant risk of impact to the affected individuals; and (ii) the scale of the breach is significant (i.e. involves 500 or more individuals);

 - The PDPA applies to personal data which is data, whether true or not, about an individual who can be identified from that data; or from that data and other information to which the organisation has or is likely to have access.